2002 Dutch general election: Assassination of Pim Fortuyn (6 May 2002)

 Volkert van der Graaf, an environmental and animal rights activist, viewed Fortuyn as a growing threat to the foundations of Dutch society, particularly to vulnerable groups such as asylum seekers, Muslims, and disability benefit recipients.
-Convinced that Fortuyn’s rise endangered democratic norms and social justice, he resolved that the politician had to be stopped and than assassination was the only means.
-He began preparing for the attack by printing floor plans of the Mediapark and studying Fortuyn’s movements, having learned online that Fortuyn would be at the radio studios on 6 May from 16:00 to 18:00.
+Convinced that Fortuyn's rise endangered democratic norms and social justice, he resolved that the politician had to be stopped and that assassination was the only means.
+He began preparing for the attack by printing floor plans of the Mediapark and studying Fortuyn's movements, having learned online that Fortuyn would be at the radio studios on 6 May from 16:00 to 18:00.
 Van der Graaf familiarized himself with the layout of the location and ensured he would not appear out of place.
 He retrieved the weapon on the evening of 5 May or the morning of 6 May.

 On the morning of 6 May, Van der Graaf completed the final steps of a meticulously planned attack on Fortuyn.
 He loaded a seven‑round magazine, wore latex gloves to avoid fingerprints, and buried his pistol, wrapped in a plastic bag, within shrubbery bordering the Mediapark car park so that, if challenged, he would not be found armed.
 After leaving his office around 12:30, he bought shaving supplies, halted at a lay‑by on the A12 to remove his conspicuous stubble, and drove on to Hilversum.
 Near 16:00 he parked close to the studios, entered on foot via a cycle path, and scouted the grounds.
 Spotting two Jaguars, he assumed Fortuyn would emerge nearby after a scheduled broadcast, concealed himself in undergrowth for nearly an hour, and kept white spirit at hand to wipe objects of prints.
 Dressed unobtrusively, with earrings removed, cap low and sunglasses on, he waited for Fortuyn.